shihankanungo/shihankanungo.github.io/quotes.md

 > "We don't see things as they are, we see them as we are." -- Anaïs Nin

+> "What matters in life is not what happens to you but what you remember and how you remember it." --- Gabriel Garcia Marquez

 > "God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference." --- unknown

 > "Whether you think you can, or you think you can't -- you're right." --- Henry Ford